DarkTechnologies/dt-decisions/README.md

 your in a web browser you refer to the base class 'Decision'.

-Or just store the results.
+You can also store results.
 ```javascript
 var usersFavoriteFruit = decisions({
   'apples': function() {